mletras89/QDMI/README.md

-The Quantum Device Management Interface (QDMI) is the central part of the Munich Quantum Software Stack (MQSS)—a sophisticated software stack to connect end users to the wide range of possible quantum backends.
+The Quantum Device Management Interface (QDMI) is the central part of the Munich Quantum Software Stack (MQSS)—a sophisticated software stack to connect end users to the wide range of possible quantum devices.
 It enables the submission to and the control of gate-based quantum systems and enables software tools to automatically retrieve and adapt to changing physical characteristics and constraints of different platforms.
 QDMI strives to connect the software and hardware developers, mediating between their competing interests, bridging between technologies, and eventually providing